Tornadoes of 2022: October

-October 16 (Norway)
+October 16 (Norway & Sweden)

-The first of two tornadoes started as a waterspout which then made landfall and struck Sandve, Norway, causing damage to a house and the complete destruction of a barn, as well as impaling debris into a frame house.
+The first of three tornadoes started as a waterspout which then made landfall and struck Sandve, Norway, causing damage to a house and the complete destruction of a barn, as well as impaling debris into a frame house.
 The European Severe Storms Laboratory rated this tornado F1/IF1.
 The second tornado struck Brevikstranda, Norway, causing damage to several structures and numerous trees.
 A playhouse was completely destroyed, and several large trees were snapped or uprooted.
 The European Severe Storms Laboratory rated this tornado an F1/IF1.
+A third tornado occurred south of Avesta in Sweden, causing IF1 damage to a forest along a 600 meter long and 115-meter-wide swath.
 On October 18, it was confirmed that these tornadoes were embedded within a derecho that caused straight-line wind damage.